Maghnie/docs/README.md

 ### [aedifion.io](aedifion.io/)

-This page and its sub pages offer an high-level overview of the basic concepts of the aedifion.io IoT platform which has a special focus on advanced operation of energy-related plants, buildings, and districts.
+This page and its sub pages offer a high-level overview of the basic concepts of the aedifion.io IoT platform which has a special focus on advanced operation of energy-related plants, buildings, and districts.

 ### [aedifion.analytics](aedifion.analytics/)

-This page offers an high-level overview of the basic technical concepts and features of aedifion.analytics which offers a suite of analysis and optimization algorithms on top of the basic aedifion.io platform.
+This page offers a high-level overview of the basic technical concepts and features of aedifion.analytics which offers a suite of analysis and optimization algorithms on top of the basic aedifion.io platform.

 ### [aedifion.controls](aedifion.controls.md)

-This page offers an high-level overview of the basic technical concepts and features of the aedifion.controls product which builds on top of aedifion.io and allows to actively control buildings and override local control loops, e.g., acting upon the results of aedifion.analytics.
+This page offers a high-level overview of the basic technical concepts and features of the aedifion.controls product which builds on top of aedifion.io and allows to actively control buildings and override local control loops, e.g., acting upon the results of aedifion.analytics.

 ### [Glossary](glossary.md)

 The glossary provides definitions of the relevant vocabulary to streamline communication.
-This is meant as a single-source-of-truth for special wording used in this documentation and all of products of aedifion.
+This is meant as a single-source-of-truth for special terms used in this documentation and all the products of aedifion.

 ### [Contact](contact.md)

-There are different ways to get in contact with us.
-Please don't hesitate.
+Feel free to get in touch with us through the different ways available.

 ### Developers